AlexTMIT/language-anki-generator/README.md

 ## Architecture Overview

-The app is built around a clean separation of responsibilities:
+The app is built around a separation of responsibilities:

 - Blueprints
   Blueprints handle navigation, card generation, and quiz flows.
 Routes are intentionally thin as they only handle HTTP and delegate all logic to services.